 The group will not lead on developing guidance on diagnosis and treatment after a positive screening test but has requested that this is drawn up by clinical bodies.

 The group met for the first time at the end of April.
 We are now looking at what resources already exist and what people would like to have.
 We’ll then start work on developing the new standards of practice and other supporting resources.
 Hopefully these will be ready to pilot by the end of 2016, with the final “toolkit” published by March 2017.

 If you’re a commissioner, provider or have particular interest or expertise in vision screening, I would really value your feedback on these proposals, ideally by the end of June.
-In particular, please comment on the scope of work and membership of the group (click on the links to download the files in PDF format).
+In particular, please comment on the scope of work and membership of the group.
 If you have any documents that might help the work of the group please send them to us too.

 Please respond to the group’s secretariat at firstname.lastname@example.org.